pzn2513/LAMP/README.md

 Bugs & Issues
 =============
-Please feel free to report any bugs or issues to us, email to: pznforwork@outlook.com or [open issues](https://github.com/pzn2513/LAMP-autoinstall/issues) on Github.
+Please feel free to report any bugs or issues to us, email to: pznforwork@outlook.com or [issues](https://github.com/pzn2513/LAMP-autoinstall/issues) on Github.

 License